Padres wrap up 5th seed in NL playoffs, beating Giants 6-2 - WHIZ News

 Wil Myers homered and drove in two runs for the Padres.
 They got the second wild-card spot with the victory and Philadelphia’s 10-0 loss at Houston.
 San Diego will travel to New York for a a best-of-three set at the fourth-seeded Mets, starting Friday night.

+“We have to go on the road and play against a tough team and beat some of the best pitchers in the game,” third baseman Manny Machado said.
+“It is about going out there and enjoying the moment.”

-Manaea (8-9) stuck out six.
+Manaea (8-9) struck out six.
 San Francisco starter Alex Cobb (7-8) allowed a run on seven hits in five innings.

+“This whole season has been what it is but to end it like that, the regular season, is huge,” Manaea said of his outing.
+“This is a very special team and to be able to go into the postseason like this is amazing.”

+Myers hit a solo homer in the eighth, his second homer run in the past two games.

 San Diego outhit San Francisco 14-4, but the Padres stranded 19 runners to the Giants’ nine.